 Photo Credit: John Ball Zoo

-Kid Friendly! – Zoo Goes Boo
+Kid-Friendly! – Zoo Goes Boo

 Select days in October

-Kid Friendly! – Hallowee-Ones at the Frederik Meijer Gardens & Sculpture Park
+Kid-Friendly! – Hallowee-Ones at the Frederik Meijer Gardens & Sculpture Park

-Friday, October 19 from 10 AM - Noon
+Friday, October 25, 10 AM - Noon